 Many VSA members are also cave divers or have trained with VSA to expand their knowledge, in particular about learning SRT to be used on dive trips.
 A significant number of productive cave dives, such as caves like Elk River, need dry caving skills to get to the dive site, so VSA attracts divers who need to learn dry caving techniques.

 Are there any cave dives in Victoria?

-Victoria has some cave diving locations, but they are all sump diving which is very different from your garden variety cave diving.
-Sump diving is ZERO visibility, cramped (often requiring gear to come off and be pushed through ahead), but also mercifully short as most sumps in Victorian caves aren’t longer than 10 or so metres.
+Victoria has some fresh water cave diving locations, but they are all sump diving which is very different from your garden variety cave diving.
+Sump diving is generally zero visibility, cramped (occasionally requiring gear to come off and be pushed through ahead, and wearing tanks on your side instead of on your back).
+However, the majority of sumps are mercifully short, not being longer than 10 or so metres, and not deep.
 There are 4 or 5 sump dives in Buchan, and a sump dive in DD4 in Western Victoria.

 The Cave Divers Association of Australia

 The CDAA was formed in September 1973.
 At the time landowners throughout the Mount Gambier area of South Australia, were contemplating the closure of all holes to diving following a spate of diving fatalities in the water filled caves.
 With the forming of the CDAA, sinkhole divers hoped to prevent the wholesale closure of the dive sites by presenting a united voice in defence of their sport.
 They wished to indicate to landowners and the public at large that they were able to regulate their activities to acceptable standards of safety and training.